Elorfiniel/obs-ws-client-python/README.md

 ## Installation

 This package uses [Poetry](https://python-poetry.org/) for dependency management.
-Make sure you have installed Poetry.
+Make sure you have installed Poetry (v1.8.3).
 Then simply run:

 ```bash
 poetry install